London Underground 1967 Stock: Cultural preservation

 1967 tube stock at Holborn, during a rail tour.

 A refurbished motor car in which Queen Elizabeth II travelled during the official opening of the line in 1969, number 3052, is preserved in a non-working condition in the London Transport Museum's Acton collection.
 It was withdrawn from service in October 2010.
 A damaged and unrefurbished driving motor, number 3016, was preserved at the Walthamstow Pump House Museum until the end of the site's lease in 2011, and was partly scrapped on site.
-Part of number 3016 is to be fully restored in time for the 150th anniversary of the London Underground, in 2013.
+Part of number 3016 was to be fully restored in time for the 150th anniversary of the London Underground, in 2013.
 However, refurbished driving motor car 3186 has now been preserved at the site, in experimental condition with a dark grey rather than white car end, and narrower transverse seating.

-The 1967 stock was used as the tube train design for the Royal Mint's special £2 coin designs of 2013 marking the 150th anniversary of the London Underground.
+The 1967 stock was used as the tube train design for the Royal Mint's commemorative £2 coin designs of 2013 marking the 150th anniversary of the London Underground.